Welcome to our Myanmar !

 In addition to river cruising, the southern Mergui Archipelago is an increasingly popular place for live-aboard cruising with the option of adding scuba diving around the islands.

 For more aﬄuent travel on newer vessels, some luxury boats operate in the upper and lower regions of the Irrawaddy River.
 We oﬀer cruises of between one and 14 nights along the river between the cities of Yangon and Mandalay, Bagan and Mandalay, and some other routes.
 Please check with your sales consultant about the latest programs.

 Railways in Myanmar

-Myanmar’s railway network comprises 2900 miles of railway track and 550 train stations.
-Traveling by train in Myanmar can be very enjoyable and scenic, especially if you are a fan of trains.
-However the ride on trains in Myanmar can be on the other hand very bumpy due to bad but steadily improving rail conditions at times and be prepared for delays caused by any number of reasons.
+Myanmar’s railway network is comprised of 2,900 miles of railway track and 550 train stations.
+Traveling by train in Myanmar can be very enjoyable and scenic–especially if you are a fan of trains.
+However ,the ride on trains in Myanmar can be on the other hand very bumpy due to bad but steadily improving rail conditions at times so be prepared for delays caused by any number of reasons.

-- The Yangon – Mandalay line line has the least problems of staying on schedule of any train.
+- The Yangon – Mandalay line has the least amount of scheduling problems.